How our UTI gummies work

 Why is Canary the best option available?

 Amy Howell, PhD is an Associate Research Scientist (Emeritis) at the Marucci Center for Blueberry Cranberry Research.
-She has a background in plant science and pathology and is keen to have consumers utilize more natural alternative methods, such as cranberry for bacterial disease prevention in an effort to curb overuse of antibiotics and resistance development.
+She has a background in plant science and pathology and her program has targeted utilizing cranberry for prevention and management of bacterial diseases, including urinary tract infections (UTIs), stomach ulcers, and periodontal disease.
+She is keen to have consumers utilize more natural alternative methods, such as cranberry for bacterial disease prevention in an effort to curb overuse of antibiotics and resistance development.

 Choose Canary and choose relief